CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/APIs/EmergenceInventory/EmergenceInventory.md

 ---
 title: EmergenceInventory
-parent: APIs
+parent: APIs By Module
 grand_parent: Unreal Plugin
 layout: default
 ---

 # EmergenceInventory Module

 This is the module that exposes functions for making use of the Inventory Service.
+To use any of these functions in C++, make sure to include the module `EmergenceInventory`.

 ## InventoryByOwner